joola/joola.sdk/README.md

 All documents are stored with their timestamp and timezone.
 Pushing a new document via `joolaio.beacon.insert` with `timestamp=null` will result in the server generating a `new Date()` timestamp and allocating it for you.

+## Additional Resources
+We are in the process of adding additional documentation, examples and walk-throughs, but in the meantime, if you have any question, make sure you [drop us a line](#contact).

 ***